-Thankfully, health insurance plans increase access to necessary treatment for many Canadians.
-Many plans will cover a portion of the cost for most medications, but there are many others that may not be covered.
+Many health insurance plans will cover a portion of the cost for most prescription medications, but there are some that may not be covered.

-In Canada, medications can be sold only if they are a certain “schedule” or category.
-According to the National Association of Pharmacy Regulatory Authorities (NAPRA) website, medications are reviewed and assigned a schedule depending on their ingredients.
+To understand what health insurance may or may not cover, it is important to understand the types of medication available.
+In Canada, drugs can be sold only if they are a certain “schedule” or category.
+According to the National Association of Pharmacy Regulatory Authorities (NAPRA), medications are reviewed and assigned a schedule depending on their ingredients.

-Over the counter (OTC) drugs are also common purchases, but are usually not covered.
+Over the counter (OTC) drugs are also common medication purchases, but are usually not covered under a health insurance plan.
 Even if your doctor gives you a prescription for an OTC drug, your plan will not pay for it.
-However, if you are a resident of Quebecyou may have coverage through the provincial health plan, depending on the drug.

 If you are in the hospital, drugs you receive are not covered by your health insurance.
 Those medications are covered under your provincial plan.